emilyfuhrman/emilyfuhrman.github.io/_posts/2024-02-29-solar-time.md

 tags:
   - print
 ---
-// THE EVENT

-A durational, gridded cyanotype exposure of sunbeams through the window.
+A durational cyanotype exposure of sunbeams through the window of my London flat.

-// QUALITIES/PROCESS COMMON TO WHOLE EF BODY OF WORK

-This piece is an outgrowth of mobilizing the interior as an analog data collection vehicle in the pursuit of indexing the self as the inhabitant of a specific place and time.
-Like other EF pieces, this one explores the process of collecting structured information using methods that extend beyond conventional data collection and analysis.
-Here, a physical rather than digital grid, with values impressed upon the paper directly.

-// HOW THESE WORKS WERE MADE
+This work continues to explore the methodic recording of sensory phenomena to portray incidental aspects of lived experience.
+Leaning on defined constraints and site-specific conditions, it aims to remove the artist from the process of composition and index the self in abstentia.

-The grid of papers were prepared with light-sensitive cyanotype solution, and then arranged on a wall in the 6x3 grid depicted above.
-They were simultaneously exposed to thirty minutes of sunlight on 2024/02/01, from 12:46 to 13:16, during which the beams progressed along the wall due to the apparent movement of the sun [actual movement of the earth].
+I prepared the papers with light-sensitive cyanotype solution, then arranged them on a west-facing wall in a 6 &times; 3 grid.
+I exposed the papers to thirty minutes of sunlight on 2024/02/01, from 12:46 to 13:16, during which the beams progressed along the wall &mdash; due, of course, to the apparent movement of the sun, which impressed upon the paper directly.

-// WHAT THESE WORKS EVOKE/SUGGEST

-This approach to personal data collection is at the same time intimate and celestial; it is a hyper-specific representation of the passage of time in a room in a London flat.
-It also places the position of the living space on earth, as a planet, and by extension the self, in relation to celestial bodies.
-It represents a way of measuring time independent of human abstractions, such as longitude or solar mean time.
-Instead, it portrays time as a progression experienced in the interior living space, mediated by a window.

-// VISUAL EFFECT AND CONCLUSIONS

-The visual effect is both rigid and ephemeral.
+The work represents the passage of time as a visible duration, independent of human abstractions such as longitude and clock time.
+By locating the interior, and the interior's inhabitant, on the surface of the earth, at a certain place and time, in relation to the sun, the visual effect is both intimate and celestial.